-Nonmelanoma Skin Cancer: Asking About Your Prognosis
+Nonmelanoma Skin Cancer: Prognosis

 Making a choice

-A doctor who is most familiar with you is in the best position to discuss your prognosis with you and explain what the statistics may mean for you.
+A doctor who is most familiar with your health is in the best position to discuss your prognosis with you and explain what the statistics may mean for you.
 At the same time, you should keep in mind that a prognosis may change.
 A favorable prognosis can change if the cancer progresses.
 An unfavorable one can change if a treatment is successful.

 What goes into a prognosis